lalokalabs-kafkai/wordpress-plugin/README.md

 Kafkai for WordPress
 ====================

-Plugin to generate and/or import articles from Kafkai.
-It also fetches the corresponding featured image along with YouTube video for the article and adds it to the database.
+Plugin to generate and import articles from [Kafkai](https://kafkai.com/).
+Learn more in [the Help Article](https://help.kafkai.com/article/268-kafkai-plugin).